Tawn-Scotton/belly-button-challe-ge/README.md

 App Successfully Deployed to Github Pages (10 points)

 I used VSCode to create this project, following along with my instructor (Drew's code to see where my brackets, semicolons and commas belonged)

+This dashboard must have an index.html files so that it may run (always lower case index.html), the code should have sample data, app.js and bonus.js